code-differently/cs-25-2-team5/event-planner/USER_STORIES.md

 ## 2. Create an Account
 **As a** user,
 **I want** to create an account,
-**So that** I can view, RSVP to, and participate in events.
+so that I can view my personalized events

 ### Acceptance Criteria
 - User can **sign up** using required fields (e.g., name, email, password).
 - User can **log in** to access personalized content (e.g., invited events).
-- User can **accept invitations** to private events through their account.

 ---